How Does Real Estate Commission Work? Your Complete Guide

 Is It Worth Paying Real Estate Agent Commissions?

-Transaction and business-related expenses can cost an agent as much as 30% of the agent’s share of the real estate commission.
+Transaction and business-related expenses can cost an agent as much as 30% of their share of the real estate commission.

 On a $5,000 commission, after taxes and expenses have been deducted, it can leave the agent with about $2,000 of actual take-home pay.